DrMikeyA/minikube-example/README.md

 For the curious
 ---------------

-`make docs` - Will produce a set of documentation of the code and the API spec that can be deployed to a support portal during CI/CD
+`make html-docs` - Will produce a set of documentation of the code and the API spec that can be deployed to a support portal during CI/CD

 Makefile Macros
 ---------------